Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 When you find yourself with a flat tire while driving, the first step is to safely pull over to the side of the road.
 It’s crucial to remain calm and carefully navigate your way to a safe location away from oncoming traffic.
 Use your turn signal to indicate your intention to pull over, and gradually decrease your speed while keeping a firm grip on the steering wheel.

 Once you have come to a complete stop, make sure to engage your hazard lights to alert other drivers of your situation.
-This will help increase your visibility and reduce the risk of any accidents while you assess the situation and prepare to change the flat tire.
+This will help increase your visibility and reduce the risk of any accidents while you assess the situation and prepare to the flat tire.

 Using Hazard Lights